PX4/PX4-user_guide/en/flight_modes/follow_me.md

 ---
 author: Jimmy Johnson
+author: Junwoo Hwang
 ---

 # Follow-Me Mode
 [<img src="../../assets/site/position_fixed.svg" title="Position fix required (e.g. GPS)" width="30px" />](../getting_started/flight_modes.md#key_position_fixed)

-*Follow Me* mode allows a multicopter to autonomously follow and track another system that is broadcasting its position using the [FOLLOW_TARGET](https://mavlink.io/en/messages/common.html#FOLLOW_TARGET) MAVLink message.
+*Follow Me* mode allows a multicopter to autonomously hold position and altitude relative to another system that is broadcasting its position (and optionally velocity) using the [FOLLOW_TARGET](https://mavlink.io/en/messages/common.html#FOLLOW_TARGET) MAVLink message.

 ![Follow-me Concept](../../assets/flight_modes/followme_concept.png)

 The vehicle will automatically yaw to face and follow the target from a specified [relative angle](#NAV_FT_FS), [distance](#NAV_FT_DST) and [height](#NAV_FT_HT) and altitude, depending on the [altitude control mode](#NAV_FT_ALT_M)).

-By default it will follow from directly behind the target at a distance of 8 meters, and a height of 8 meters above the home(arming) position.
+By default it will follow from directly behind the target at a distance of 8 meters, and a height of 8 meters above the home (arming) position.

 User has an option to control the follow angle, height and distance by :
-- Follow Angle : Roll input.
-Left and right command will be as if you were controlling the drone's roll while facing it, i.e. Left command moves drone around counter clockwise
-- Follow Height : Throttle input.
+- _Follow Height_ is controlled using the `up-down` input ("Throttle").
 Center the stick to keep follow height constant, increase or decrease to adjust height
-- Follow Distance : Pitch input.
-Pushing pitch stick up increases the follow distance, pulling it down decreases the distance.
+- _Follow Distance_ is controlled using the `forward-back` input ("Pitch").
+Pushing the stick forward increases the follow distance, pulling it back decreases the distance.
+- _Follow Angle_ is controlled using the `left-right` input ("Roll").
+The movement is from the user's perspective, so if you face the drone and move the stick left, it will move to your left.
+From above if you move the stick left the drone will move counter-clockwise.

 Follow Angle is defined as increasing in clockwise direction, and it get's applied relative to where the target is headed: